Adaptive Group Testing Algorithms to Estimate the Number of Defectives: Upper Bound

-The first upper bound is for deterministic algorithm that matches the lower bound in Theorem~\ref{THD}.
-The time complexity of this algorithm is linear in the size of the queries \begin{theorem} There is a deterministic adaptive algorithm that estimates the number of defective items $|I|=d$ up to a multiplicative factor of $1\pm \epsilon$ and asks queries. \end{theorem} \begin{proof}The algorithm divides the set of items $X=[n]$ into $N=(1-\epsilon)n$ disjoint sets $X_1,\ldots,X_N$ where each set $X_i$ contains $1/(1-\epsilon)$ items.
+\begin{theorem} There is a deterministic adaptive algorithm that estimates the number of defective items $|I|=d$ up to a multiplicative factor of $1\pm \epsilon$ and asks queries. \end{theorem} \begin{proof}The algorithm divides the set of items $X=[n]$ into $N=(1-\epsilon)n$ disjoint sets $X_1,\ldots,X_N$ where each set $X_i$ contains $1/(1-\epsilon)$ items.
 It then runs the algorithm {\bf Find-Defectives} in Lemma~\ref{Find} with $N$ items.
 For each query $Q\subseteq [N]$ in {\bf Find-Defectives}, the algorithm asks the query $Q'=\cup_{i\in Q}X_i$.
 By Lemma~\ref{Find}, the number of queries is

 Now since the $d$ defective items can appear in at most $d$ sets $X_i$ and at least $(1-\epsilon)d$ sets, the output of the algorithm is $D$ that satisfies $(1-\epsilon)d\le D\le d$. \end{proof}